Horst-ui/esx_nightclub/README.md

 Whats new:

   - Charge money when enter
-  - If you have the a Ticket it doesn't charge
+  - If you have a Ticket it doesn't charge
   - DJ pult
   - Owned vehicle
-  - Vehicle teleporters to the garage
+  - Vehicle teleporters to the garages

 Dependencys: